gilch/hissp/docs/lissp_whirlwind_tour.rst

    ;;;; 14 The Bundled Macros

-   ;;; To make it more usable, the REPL comes with the bundled macros ;;; already defined at start up.
+   ;;; As a convenience, the REPL comes with the bundled macros ;;; already defined at start up.
 They're in the _macro_ namespace.

    (dir _macro_)